 In many ways, this is sound advice.
 But, there are also times when that count seems to come up short.
-There are times when that ledger of blessings verses curses seems far heavier on the side of curses.
+There are times when that ledger of blessings versus curses seems far heavier on the side of curses.
 It is true that Count Your Blessings ultimately points to eternal rewards (verse 3) and God’s sovereignty (verse 4) as the blessings that truly matter.
 But, these are two lines buried in a song focused on God’s temporal works.

 Life, Liberty, and the Pursuit of Happiness

 There is no doubt that it is good to notice the blessings in our lives.
-It was good for my soul to notice the simple pleasure of my daughter sitting next to me playing a game on my phone as I write this article.
+It was good for my soul to notice the simple pleasure of my daughter sitting next to me playing a game on my phone as I write this essay.
 Likewise, it was good to take pleasure in helping another daughter of mine cut some roasted chicken to heat up for lunch.
-These simple pleasures are truly blessings.
-But on the ledger of curses verses blessings, these do not balance well against the real acts of hatred causing pain in our lives.
+These simple pleasures are indeed blessings.
+But on the ledger of curses versus blessings, these do not balance well against the real acts of hatred causing pain in our lives.
 In a gospel of life, liberty, and the pursuit of happiness these small pleasures hardly balance the ledger.

 I know that I am not alone.
 The suicide statistics, by themselves, demonstrate that there are many who are not comforted by the nostalgia of the holidays.